 6. Reset TCP/IP Settings

-Change in the IP address during connecting to a webpage may also cause err_connection_reset error.
-On Mac, follow the same step for disabling proxies.
-Under “TCP/IP” tab click on the “Renew DCHP Lease” to release and renew your IP address.
+Change in the IP address during connecting to a webpage may also cause err_connection_reset error in Chrome.
+On Mac, follow the same steps for disabling proxies.
+Under “TCP/IP” section, click on the “Renew DCHP Lease” button to release and renew your IP address.

-On Windows 10, follow the below steps to reset network adapter, renew the IP address and flush DNS:
+On Windows, follow the below steps to reset network adapter, renew the IP address and flush DNS:

-- Enter the following commands in the command prompt
+- Enter each of following commands in the prompt and press enter.

 netsh winsock reset netsh int ip reset ipconfig /release ipconfig /renew ipconfig /flushdns

-It is recommended to restart the PC after resettings TCP/IP options and check the webpage can be loaded in Chrome.
+It is recommended to restart the PC after resetting TCP/IP options and check the webpage can be loaded in Chrome.

 7. Clear Browsing History

-On the Chrome browser, open “chrome://settings/clearBrowserData” URL in the address bar.
-Select “the beginning of time” and clear the history and cookies data of Chrome.
+Open “chrome://settings/clearBrowserData” URL in Chrome address bar to launch “Clear browsing data” pop-up.
+Go to “Advanced” tab and select “All time” for “Time range” and clear the browsing history and cookies data of Chrome.
 This may help to delete the corrupted cookie data and load the page without error.

 8. Increase Maximum Transmission Unit (MTU) Size

 Maximum Transmission Unit (MTU) is the maximum or largest size of the data transmission permitted in your internet connection.
-Sometimes low MTU size may interrupt connection and show errors like err_connection_reset.
-Here is how you can increase the MTU on Windows 10 PC.
+Sometimes low MTU size may interrupt connection and show errors like err_connection_reset in Chrome.
+Here is how you can increase the MTU on Windows PC.

-- Type the command netsh interface ipv4 show subinterface and enter.
+- Type the command netsh interface ipv4 show subinterface and press enter.